minuscholastica/Minune/app/_posts/building-this-website.md

 ## Part 3: Quick Wrapup

-I wrote this because I wanted to remember what confused the first time.
+I wrote this because I wanted to remember what confused me the first time.

 Claude as always is really helpful, ask it for any funky behaviours!